miraqiaox/PoI-temperature-prediction/README.md

 Data: we have generated the data by a generetor shown in https://github.com/shendu-sw/recon-data-generator

-The config files are the boundary conditions and power intensity of the three cases.
+The config files are the boundary conditions and power intensity of the three cases which is needed by the generator.

 The Node2Vec is refer to this paper: